Directing the Agent

 - “Write the updated article using my writing style”

-Chaining is where Agentic SEO shines.
+Chaining is where the agent shines.
 Each follow-up question builds on the previous data, going from raw analysis to published content in a single conversation thread.

 Common Mistakes